Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 ### Known Bugs

 * On mobile devices, the hero image will resize when the url bar disappears or reappears.
-    * There may be a slight white gap, but it will resize to compensate.

 ## Deployment